-Multi-instrumentalist and builder of traditional Southern African musical instruments, Phillip worked in the nine years leading up to the end of apartheid in South Africa as a cultural activist in music/dance/drama performances and workshops which brought together separated youth in a dynamic and creative expression of their hope and vision for the future.
+Phillip Nangle is a musician and instrument builder of traditional Southern African musical instruments.
+He specialises in mbiras, xylophones, bows, overtone flute and traditional violin.
+Phillip worked in the nine years leading up to the end of apartheid in South Africa as a cultural leader in music/dance/drama performances and workshops which brought together separated youth in a dynamic and creative expression of their hope and vision for the future.

-Phillip has performed amongst others with Munkie Ncapayi, Syd Kitchen, Pedro espi Sanchez, Sam Mokoena, Steve Newman, Greg Giorgados, Kholeho Mosala, David Tomsu, Ayanda Holo, and Derek Gripper.
-He currently lives in Italy and is a teacher, performer, instrument builder, artist and farmer.
+Phillip has performed with Derek Gripper, Munkie Ncapayi, Syd Kitchen, Pedro espi Sanchez, Steve Newman, Greg Giorgados, Kholeho Mosala, David Tomsu, Ayanda Holo and Chris Tokalon.
+He currently lives in Italy and is a teacher, instrument builder, artist and farmer.